 Need To Know

-82, including 20 suites, private villas and a presidential retreat.
+82, including 20 suites, private villas, 2 Private Retreats and a Private Reserve.

-12 noon (flexible, subject to availability and a 50% charge up to 6pm); earliest check-in, 2pm.
+12 noon (flexible, subject to availability and a 50 per cent charge up to 6pm); earliest check-in, 2pm.
 Guests arriving early or leaving late are welcome to use all the resort's facilities, including the spa and a day-use villa for freshening up.

 At the hotel